boxwise/boxtribute/docs/adr/adr_improved_frontend_dx.md

 1. We must make FE onboarding and development seamless.
 2. Implementation must play well with the current FE setup (React/Vite).
+3. To add to the prior point: it must be maintainable with minimal hassle in the long term.
-3. Implementation must work well with our CI/CD pipeline.
+4. Implementation must work well with our CI/CD pipeline.
-4. We must NOT interfere with BE tooling and development.
+5. We must NOT interfere with BE tooling and development.

 ## Considered options